 — Mission Statement of the Commission

-The Commission is one of 14 organizations in the Defence Portfolio.
-While it reports to Parliament through the Minister of National Defence (MND), the Commission is both administratively and legally independent from the Department of National Defence (DND) and the Canadian Forces (CF).
+The Commission is one of 12 organizations in the Defence Portfolio.
+While it reports to Parliament through the Minister of National Defence (MND), the Commission is both administratively and legally independent from the Department of National Defence (DND) and the Canadian Armed Forces (CAF).
 The Commission is not subject to direction from the MND in respect of its operational mandate.

 As Deputy Head, the Chairperson is accountable to Parliament for fulfilling management responsibilities, including financial management.
 This includes accountability for: allocating resources to deliver Commission programs and services in compliance with governing legislation, regulations and policies; exercising authority delegated by the Public Service Commission for human resources; maintaining effective systems of internal controls; signing accounts in a manner that accurately reflects the financial position of the Commission; and exercising any and all other duties prescribed by legislation, regulations or policies relating to the administration of the Commission.

-IV) The Canadian Forces Provost Marshal and the Deputy Commander, Canadian Forces Military Police Group/Professional Standards (Deputy Commander of the CF MP Gp/PS)
+iv) The Canadian Forces Provost Marshal and the Deputy Commander, Canadian Forces Military Police Group/ Professional Standards (Deputy Commander of the CF MP Gp/PS)

 On April 1, 2011, the CFPM assumed full command of all MP members who are directly involved in policing.
 The CFPM also assigns MP elements to other supported commanders under operational command.

-The Deputy Commander, Canadian Forces Military Police Group manages public complaints and internal MP misconduct investigations and ensures adherence to the Military Police Professional Code of Conduct.
+The Deputy Commander of the CF MP Gp manages public complaints and internal MP misconduct investigations and ensures adherence to the Military Police Professional Code of Conduct.

-Commission recommendations for improvements, contained in its Interim and Final Reports, are not binding on the CF and the DND.
-However, they do provide the opportunity to further enhance transparency and accountability.
+Commission recommendations for improvements, contained in its Interim and Final Reports, are not binding on the CAF and the DND.
+However, such recommendations do provide the opportunity to further enhance transparency and accountability.

 Detailed information on the conduct and interference complaints processes is contained in later sections of this report.

-The Canadian Forces Military Police Branch was formed in 1968 with the unification of the CF. MP members were allocated to the Army, Navy and Air Force.
-The stated Mission of the CF MP is to contribute to the effectiveness and readiness of the CF and the DND through the provision of professional police, security and operational support services worldwide.
+The CAF MP Branch was formed in 1968 with the unification of the CAF.
+MP members were allocated to the Army, Navy and Air Force.
+The stated Mission of the CAF MP is to contribute to the effectiveness and readiness of the CAF and the DND through the provision of professional police, security and operational support services worldwide.

-The MP Branch is comprised of 2,000 plus personnel: 650 reservists and 1,400 sworn, credentialed members (officers and non-commissioned members), i.e. those members who are entitled to be in possession of an MP badge and identification card and thus peace officers by virtue of the Queen’s Regulations and Orders for the Canadian Forces article 22.02, NDA s.
+The MP Branch is comprised of 2,000 plus personnel: 650 reservists and 1,400 sworn, credentialed members (officers and non-commissioned members), i.e., those members who are entitled to be in possession of an MP badge and identification card and thus peace officers by virtue of the Queen’s Regulations and Orders for the CAF article 22.02, NDA s.
 156 and Criminal Code s.
 2.

-The MP exercise jurisdiction within the CF over both the DND employees and civilians on the DND property.
+The MP exercise jurisdiction within the CAF, over both the DND employees and civilians on DND property.
 The MP form an integral part of the military justice system in much the same way as civilian police act within the civilian criminal justice system.
-MP routinely train and work with their civilian counterparts in the provision of police and security services to the CF and the DND.
+MP routinely train and work with their civilian counterparts in the provision of police and security services to the CAF and the DND.